rotkehlxen/suncal/README.md

-While the api functionality is only of interest for users of google calendar, the generated calendar ics file is universal (conforms to this [standard](https://datatracker.ietf.org/doc/html/rfc5545#page-102)) and so it can be imported to every calendar application. (it contains two (optional) fields that are only understood by google calendars but these are simply ignored by other calendar apps.)
+While the api functionality is only of interest for users of google calendar, the generated calendar ics file is universal (conforms to this [standard](https://datatracker.ietf.org/doc/html/rfc5545#page-102)) and so it can be imported to every calendar application.

 # How to run suncal